NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Enthralling Allure.md

 The powers of domination employed by your progenitors have manifested in you as well.
-Once per day, you can cast [[Spells/Charm|Charm]]as a 1st-rank divine innate spell.
+You can cast [[Spells/Charm|Charm]] as a divine innate spell once per day.
+Its spell rank is equal to half your level rounded up, but it doesn't increase its duration or number of targets at 4th and 8th rank.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*